Belarus authorities free detainees amid protesters’ pressure

 The releases came hours after Belarus’ top law enforcement official apologized on state television for the indiscriminate use of force by police.
 “I take responsibility for what they say was violence against those people, who happened to be nearby and failed to back off quickly enough,” Interior Minister Yuri Karayev said late Thursday.

+The move comes on the day that European Union foreign ministers are due to meet to discuss possible sanctions against Belarus.

-The apologies and the release of detainees follow five days of massive protests, in which crowds of demonstrators swarmed the streets to contest the vote results and demand an end to the 26-year rule of authoritarian President Alexander Lukashenko.
+In five days of massive protests, crowds of demonstrators swarmed the streets to contest the vote results and demand an end to the 26-year rule of authoritarian President Alexander Lukashenko.
+Nearly 7,000 people have been detained and hundreds injured.

+The official results said Lukashenko won 80% of the vote and his top opposition challenger only 10%.
+Police have broken up protests with stun grenades, tear gas, rubber bullets and severe beatings.

 On Thursday, thousands of workers rallied outside industrial plants to denounce the police crackdown and push for a recount of Sunday’s vote.

-Nearly 7,000 people have been detained and hundreds injured in the clampdown on demonstrators protesting the official results that said Lukashenko won 80% of the vote and his top opposition challenger only 10%.
-Police have broken up protests with stun grenades, tear gas, rubber bullets and severe beatings.

-On Thursday, hundreds of women formed long “lines of solidarity” in several areas of the capital, Minsk.
+Hundreds of women formed long “lines of solidarity” in several areas of the capital, Minsk.
 Many were dressed in white and carried flowers and portraits of detained loved ones.

 The human chains grew throughout the day, filling Minsk’s main central squares and avenues and spreading to numerous other cities as motorists honked in support.
-In Minsk and several other cities, thousands of factory workers also rallied against the police violence, raising the prospect of strikes in a new challenge to the government.
-Protesters were shouting “Go away!” to demand Lukashenko’s resignation.

 Amid growing public dismay, dozens of military and police veterans posted videos in which they dumped their uniforms and insignia in the trash.
 Several popular anchors at Belarus’ state TV stations have quit.